How Sampling Impacts the Robustness of Stochastic Neural Networks: Additional information on datasets, models and training

 \subsection{Models trained on CIFAR10}

-As stated in the main part, we used the wide ResNet of depth 28 and widening factor 10 provided by \url{https://github.com/meliketoy/wide-resnet.pytorch} with dropout probabilities 0.3 and 0.6 and all of their learning hyperparameters which are: training for 200 epochs with batch size 100, stochastic gradient decent as optimizer with momentum 0.9, weight decay 5e-4 and a scheduled learning rate decreasing from an initial 0.1 for epoch 0-60 to 0.02 for 60-120 and lastly 0.004 for epochs 120-200.
+As stated in the main part, we used the wide ResNet~\citep{zagoruyko2017wide} of depth 28 and widening factor 10 provided by \url{https://github.com/meliketoy/wide-resnet.pytorch} with dropout probabilities 0.3 and 0.6 and also used the learning hyperparameters provided with the code which are: training for 200 epochs with batch size 100, stochastic gradient descent as optimizer with momentum 0.9, weight decay 5e-4 and a scheduled learning rate decreasing from an initial 0.1 for epoch 0-60 to 0.02 for 60-120 and lastly 0.004 for epochs 120-200.